manojr123/snap-share-backend/README.md

    - Include a share button under the image that allows users to share the current image on Facebook, Twitter, and WhatsApp.
    - The image displayed on the page should be visible as a preview when the URL is shared on these platforms.

 ##

+## Node Backend Server for rendering the HTML with meta data
+ -   This node server serves as the Snap Share Backend for rendering the html with meta data and the random snap URL

 **Getting started :**
   - Fork the project